 These, as well as other features such as the automatic and uninterruptible switching means this device potentially delivers virtually unlimited power.

 The MultiPlus and Quattro products play a central role in both AC and DC systems.
 They are both powerful battery chargers and inverters in one box.
 The amount of available AC sources is the deciding factor when choosing between the Quattro and the Multi.
 The big difference is that a Quattro can take two AC sources, and switch between them based on intelligent rules.
 The MultiPlus can take only one AC source.
-Furthermore, should you require an output of higher than 5000VA you would need to select the Quattro.

 The Quattro employs two AC inputs - shore power and generator.
 Either input can bring power into the Quattro.
 The generator input has priority over the shore power input.
 When either the shore power or generator input is active, power is transferred through the Quattro to AC outputs 1 and 2.
 If no input power is available, the invert provides power only to ACout1.
 ACout2 then is reserved for loads that are only powered up from the Genset or Shore power.